stphncrt/BookForum-VanillaJS/README.md

 <img src='https://github.com/stphncrt/BookForum-VanillaJS/blob/main/public/images/BookApp1.gif' />

 ## Description
 This is a book forum application created with **Vanilla JS**.
+Books data is fetched from [Google Books APIs](https://developers.google.com/books/docs/v1/using).
 Application provides main features you'd expect from a book forum , such as searching a book, demostrating details of the book that is being looked for, other books of the author.

 ## Setup
 - Create a folder
 - Clone this repo to your folder
+- Go to [Google Books APIs](https://developers.google.com/books/docs/v1/using) to get an API key
+- Copy and paste your API key as a constant in a constant.js file
-- Go to its root directory
+- Go to root directory
 - Open **index.html** file with **Live Server**.
 - There you go.

 ## Features
+- Display UI with form to search and button to generate
+- Connect to API and get books
+- Display books in DOM with image and hover effect
-- Searching a book,
+- Click on a book and see the details
-- Checking details of the book,
 - Searching other books of the author.(prospective)

 ## License
 > You can check out the full license [here](https://github.com/IgorAntun/node-chat/blob/master/LICENSE)